Gustavus Adolphus: In music and fiction

 The Swedish composer Franz Berwald composed the choral work Gustaf Adolph den stores seger och död vid Lützen (Gustav Adolf the Great's Victory and Death near Lützen) in 1845.
 He is also the protagonist of Max Bruch's 1898 choral work Gustav Adolf.

 He is also a significant supporting character in the best-selling alternate history book series, 1632, written by American author Eric Flint (first published in 2000).

-The song "The Lion from the North" from the album Carolus Rex, released in 2012 by Swedish power metal band Sabaton, is about Gustavus Adolphus.
+The song "The Lion from the North" from the album Carolus Rex, released in 2012 by Swedish power metal band Sabaton, is about Gustavus Adolphus, and the same goes for "Gott Mit Uns".
 "Till Seger", a song from the album Legends, released in 2025 by the same band, is also about him.

 Adolphus is a playable leader in the Gods & Kings expansion pack of the video game Civilization V.